 If you take the date your car was registered and compare it to the table above, there’s a good chance your car complies with the relevant standard.
 Your car’s registration papers (also known as the logbook, or V5C) may also list its Euro standard, while some cars have their Euro standard on a label in the driver’s door jamb.

-You can also enter your car’s registration into Transport for London’s ULEZ checker.
-While this won’t give you a specific standard, it will tell you if your car incurs the charge, which means it is either a pre-Euro 4 petrol, or a pre-Euro 6 diesel model.
+You can also enter your car’s registration into our ULEZ checker to find out if your car incurs the charge, which means it is either a pre-Euro 4 petrol, or a pre-Euro 6 diesel model.

 Contact your local dealer or your car’s manufacturer if these methods don’t bear fruit.